orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Use "Comparing Languages" for specific algorithm comparisons; what changes in the possible analysis; what can we deduce now what we couldn't before
 - Endpoints, network calls, db, files etc.. all of it, configure custom values at each point

+# Comparing Languages
+Comparing Languages

+(Running evaluation)
+Spatial extent (memory&threads) & temporal extent - then compare the same function across languages

+Dichotomies:
+Can we use the same thing Alex thought about?
+Markovian Nonmarkovian
+Abstract (High Level) vs  (Low Level) -> Interaction nets/combinators vs instruction sets, or gate implementations of those instruction sets
+In Time (x) In Space (y)

+Higher spatial density -> lower spatial circuit complexity Higher spatial density & higher temporal circuit complexity -> Higher gravity

+High/low spatial/temporal abstraction

+Higher temporal complexity is many in sequence layers?
+Lower spatial complexity is fewer kinds of building blocks?
+(What happens if there are many redundant replicas of that building block?)

+resource use for certain types of algorithms

+Analysis of compilation process: Spatial and temporal circuit complexity in that specific algorithm
+- Quality of the equivalence graph, measured with what?

+What makes abstract models better than others?
+- Time&Space vs Abstraction Depth? : Verboseness; How abstract certain statement are; deep meaningful statements, but still customizable
+  - Sense of meaningful: Useful abstraction that get depended on a lot; and what they otherwise would've looked like without
+- Coverage of what kind of functionality it has; but how do you put that in a 1d?
+- What kind of (classes of) thinking do they unlock; [how do you know this]
+- What is the abstraction ceiling?
+What paradigm are not expressible within some time/space complexity
+- As abstraction increases what happens to control interface; what do you have influence over
+- Which abstract spaces are described effectively relative to the surface area (interface) one has.
+So a 3D interactive maps nicely but constructing a graph with just text less so? (what would be a 1d interpretation)
+- How competent in dealing with infinities & time
+- Similarities in libraries or structures so that from the perspective of each language, how different/hard to learn is another language,( rudimentary difficulty rating)

+Competencies calculated with vs without all the libraries made for it
+- Effectiveness of standard library?
+How much duplicate code is out there in libraries.

+Can you use these criteria to search for new useful abstract languages?
+Pick/Generate a new model with certain picked qualities

+Better for what?
+- Control over what type of system

 # Large Game Graphs
 Synced across regions (even planetary ones) "here is where this avatar was x ms/minutes ago".
 - (Hazy vs ) Can setup delay for the server: Only send my location packets after X.